Skip to content

 FACT CHECKED BY Samantha Boesch

-While turkey bacon and deli meat are the cuts you tend to reach for come lunchtime, you'll want to skip the processed stuff in favor of ground turkey more often.
+While turkey bacon and deli meat are popular lunchtime staples, opting for ground turkey can offer greater health benefits.
 For one, fresh ground turkey is available in leaner varieties than ground beef, making it a low-fat, high-protein protein option.
-Plus, turkey, in general, is a super healthy food, and the ground version isn't associated with the negative health outcomes that some processed turkey products are.
+Plus, turkey, in general, is a super healthy food, and ground turkey doesn't carry the health risks associated with many processed turkey products.

 "Processed turkey products can potentially save you on calories, which makes them a popular pick, but they're usually super high in sodium.
 One serving of turkey sausage can provide up to 20% of your daily sodium intake," says Sarah Keathley, RD, LD, a dietitian with Top Nutrition Coaching.
 She also notes that colorectal cancer has been linked to some processed meats and deli products, as "nitrates are often used in the chemical preservation process," she says.